dawierha/MedusaMirror/hackadayartickel.md

 faild 3D prints now as mugg holder an pen holder

 Base plate in Lund w. brother getting car fetured in other project

+block diagram

+# titel
+Rude mirror does not wanna look at you
+Mirror thinks you are too ugly to look at
+This mirror thinks you are too ugly
+Makeup artists hate this mirror, and here's why

+# Project summerisation
+This unconvential mirror turns away from you when you loo into it.
+A mirror that form the look of it does not have any electronics moves away when used.

+# Images
+på spegeln
+på block diagram av komponenter stegmotordrivare inuti botten cylinder cad model

+# Description
+Face recognigtion
+camera bakom spegeln, exponereing i kameran två motorer en uppe en nere konding på swtich open cv långsam kör i två processorer

+# Externa links
+youtube
+github
+min blogg